geo-ant/blog/_posts/2024-09-30-covariance-varpro-mrhs.md

 of the best fit parameters for global fitting problems that use the variable projection (VarPro) algorithm.
 It's a very niche topic, but I do need it for my open source library so I might as well write it down.
-It might be helpful for people looking to dive into VarPro or extend their knowledge of it.
+It might be helpful for people looking to gain a deeper understanding of the math behind VarPro.

 # VarPro Minimization: Recap

-In the [previous article](/blog/2024/variable-projection-part-2-multiple-right-hand-sides/) in our VarPro series on this blog, we saw that we can express Variable Projection with multiple right hand sides using either a more matrix oriented approach or a more vector oriented approach.
-Both approaches are equivalent.
+In the [previous article](/blog/2024/variable-projection-part-2-multiple-right-hand-sides/) in our VarPro series on this blog, we saw that we can express Variable Projection with multiple right hand sides using a couple of equivalent approaches.
+We can, for example, either use a more matrix oriented approach or a more vector oriented approach to the same effect.
 But this time, it is the vector oriented approach that makes it a bit easier for me to tackle the problem at hand.